Let’s be honest — Halloween isn’t just for the kids. Plenty of adults like to dress up, eat, drink and be scary, too.

 Paula and Rob Campbell-Taylor were dead serious when they started Graveyard Vineyards, named for the 150-year-old cemetery at the bottom of the hill where their winery sits.

-A decade and many awards later, they’ve started having fun with the name — especially at Halloween.
+More than a decade and many awards later, they’ve started having fun with the name — especially at Halloween.

 As the Campbell-Taylors say, this is “wine to die for.”